Unknown39825/map-reduce-sparse-multiplication-in-C/README.md

 # map-reduce-sparse-multiplication-in-C
 this is the implimentation of map reduce  for sparse multiplication in c language

+# the sparsein function
+it takes input in sparse form

-# the get and  and create function
+# the get function
-they are the basic function to create and input the matrix
+it is  the basic function to create and input the matrix in normal form;

 # the combine function
 it is used to combining the matrix in mapreducible form